...

 Comfort affects long-term usage.

-Beginner tolerance factors16
+Beginner tolerance factors

 Steam feels softer.
 Lower temperature reduces shock.
 Dry saunas may feel overwhelming at first.